 In nearly two decades with the Haas, Jr. Fund, Cathy has served in a number of program roles, including vice president of programs.
 As program director for immigrant rights with Haas Jr. during the 2010s, she worked with philanthropic, nonprofit, and government partners to help establish California as a leader among states in adopting pro-immigrant policies, including access to driver’s licenses and student financial aid for all Californians regardless of immigration status.

 Cathy is driven by a career-long commitment to improving the lives of aspiring communities facing poverty and injustice.
 She received the Outstanding Foundation Professional award from the Golden Gate Chapter of the Association of Fundraising Professionals in 2021 and was named one of the Most Influential Women in Bay Area Business by the San Francisco Business Times in 2019.
 She serves on the boards of the California Budget and Policy Center, Asian American Futures, and Positive Coaching Alliance.

-Cathy has a master’s degree in city and regional planning from UC Berkeley and a bachelor’s degree in psychology from the University of Washington in Seattle.
+Cathy has a master’s degree in city and regional planning from UC Berkeley.
+She enjoys the outdoors and exploring different regions of California with her husband and two daughters.